Last Updated: Sept 11, 2020

 Cell: 609-216-4677 (please use freely)

-In accordance with University directives all GSS courses shifted to virtual instruction effective March 23, 2020.
+In accordance with University directives, all GSS courses shifted to virtual instruction as of March 23, 2020.
+All fall 2020 GSS courses are taught virtually.
 Students should direct any course-specific questions or concerns to their instructors.
 GSS Staff are available to assist faculty as needed.
+For updates regarding the 2020-2021 academic year, visit the University's COVID-19 Information page above.

-Please visit this link for online library resources.
+Please visit this link for help with online instruction.